Elsewhere on this site:

 US

-Pollution fighter - took on Shell Company in Louisiana after they destroyed her community.
+Pollution fighter who took on Shell Oil Company in Louisiana after they destroyed her community.

 Environmental problems, environmental justice, citizen action, fighting a large corporation